gellati/sentiment-analysis-customer/README.md

 The Java sentiment analysis uses the [Stanford Core NLP library](https://stanfordnlp.github.io/CoreNLP/).

-The data to be analyzed should be in the `src/main/resources` folder as a csv file.
+The data to be analyzed should be in the `src/main/resources` folder as a csv file, with a semicolon ';' as a delimiter.
 The name of the csv file can be set in the `src/main/java/org/Parser.java` class.
 The csv file contains an evaluation of the sentence and the sentence itself.
-Naturally the program can also be set to just evaluate sentences without any prior classification.

 To compile the program